AppFlowy-IO/AppFlowy/doc/BUILD_ON_WINDOWS.md

 ------------------------------

 Note:
-* Please run the commands in windows cmd rather than powershell
+* Both Windows cmd and powershell can be used for running commands
 * Following steps are verified on
     - [x] Windows 10 X86_64
     - [ ] Windows 10 arm64